Inspired by founder’s childhood asthma, NuvoAir raises $12M to tackle respiratory illnesses – TechCrunch

 You might well have a sleep app that tracks your sleep.
 I use Sleep Cycle, and have found it has started to even tell me when I cough during the night.
-It turns out you can run machine learning over how you might cough in the night, to detect changes in the way you cough.
+It turns out you can run machine learning over how you might cough in the night to detect changes in the way you cough.
 That data could inform people with ongoing respiratory illnesses and help them manage their health.

 This is part of the idea behind NuvoAir, which uses both an app to listen to your night-time coughing and other health data to do just that.

-The Boston-based startup has now raised $12 million in a Series A funding led by London-based AlbionVC,
+The Boston-based startup has now raised $12 million in a Series A funding led by London-based AlbionVC.

 Perhaps because the COVID-19 pandemic made people more aware of respiratory complaints, NuvoAir claims it experienced 500% growth in the first quarter of 2021.